Best Japanese Halloween Snacks to Try in 2025

 Genji Pie Pumpkin – Pumpkin Flavor

 This seasonal version of Genji Pie is made with pumpkin blended into the dough.
 The pastry is baked into a crisp, layered texture, and the pumpkin flavor adds a gentle autumn twist.
-The shape and format remain the same as the regular version.
+The shape stays true to the original.

 Choco Bat-kun – Halloween Chocolate Stick